zoot101/snapraid-daily-hooks/README.md

 The **apprise_attach_runlog** setting shown above in the config file sample is used to attach the default email body as an attachment to the non-email notification services like **ntfy** or **Telegram**.

+The **apprise_binary_path** option is to override the path to the apprise binary if the installation of apprise is in a non-standard location.
+Leave commented out if not using.

 This is useful to get more information from notifications to services like **Telegram** or **ntfy** alone, and allows them to act as a true substitue for standard emails if desired.